The Book 4th edition

 that it would prove Galileo's view of the universe, the

-that science prevailed over personal, subjective religious
+accept that science prevailed over personal, subjective

-beliefs.
+religious beliefs.
 It can never be any other way.

 You the reader have to take extreme care not to fall into

-the comfort zone trap, rejecting objective information just
+the comfort-zone trap, rejecting objective information just

 because the objective, scientific information conflicts

-with your personal, subjective beliefs—be they religious
+with your personal, subjective beliefs – be they religious

-It is submitted that once people feel comfortable with
+We need to be aware that once people feel comfortable with

 a set of beliefs, they do not want to change them even if